It seems you are offline. Please check your connection and try again.

 The shared route hits a wall when:

-× The code never arrives after a few tries on different lines.
+× The code never arrives after a few tries on different numbers.

-× The service flat out rejects the line as a public one.
+× The service flat out rejects the number as a public one.

 × You are signing up for something you plan to keep and want private.